Last updated: February 25, 2021

 Additional categories of information will not be used for materially different purposes without first providing you with notice.

-The App will not use this Gmail data for serving advertisements.
+The Services will not use this Gmail data for serving advertisements.

-The App will not allow humans to read this data unless we have your affirmative agreement for specific messages, doing so is necessary for security purposes such as investigating abuse, to comply with applicable law, or for the App's internal operations and even then only when the data have been aggregated and anonymized.
+The Services will not allow humans to read this data unless we have your affirmative agreement for specific messages.
+Doing so is necessary for security purposes such as investigating abuse, to comply with applicable law, or for the Service's internal operations and even then only when the data has been aggregated and anonymized.

 2.4.
 Targeted Advertising and Information.
 We may use Individual Information to target advertising and other information more effectively.
 When an individual is online, we may use Technology Information to associate an individual with their Individual Information and attempt to show information and advertising for products and services to which you may respond.
 We may use data collected from a response to one type of advertising or information for targeting advertisements or other information through a different venue.
 For example, we may notice that you responded to a baseball banner advertisement and use that response to deliver a baseball-related advertisement and other information to you.